 Why Would My Tax Bracket Be Different?

 The IRS regularly adjusts tax brackets to take inflation into consideration.
-With inflation, people will face higher prices, meaning the purchasing power of their dollar is decreased.
+This is because, with inflation, people will face higher prices, meaning the purchasing power of their dollar is decreased.
 Knowing this, the IRS adjusts brackets in order to avoid bracket creep, a circumstance that occurs when inflation pushes your income into a higher tax bracket, or credits and deductions are reduced.
-In this scenario, an individual may not actually have increased purchasing power or greater disposable income, even with an increase in wages and salaries.2
+In this scenario, an individual may not actually have increased purchasing power or greater disposable income, even with an increase in wages and salaries.1

 10% Tax Rate